GMOD/Apollo/docs/Apollo2Build.md

 ### Get the code

-To setup Apollo, you can download our [latest release](https://github.com/GMOD/Apollo/releases/latest) from our [official releases](https://github.com/GMOD/Apollo/releases/).
-Version 2.0.2 is available as a [.tar.gz](https://github.com/GMOD/Apollo/archive/2.0.2.tar.gz) or a [.zip](https://github.com/GMOD/Apollo/archive/2.0.2.zip) file.
+To setup Apollo, you can download our [latest release](https://github.com/GMOD/Apollo/releases/latest) from our [official releases](https://github.com/GMOD/Apollo/releases/) as compressed zip or tar.gz file (link at the bottom).

 Alternatively you can check it out from git as directly as follows: